elatella/helm-basics-training/content/en/docs/04/_index.md

 helm upgrade myrelease --namespace <namespace> ./helm-basic-chart
 ```

-Finally, you can visit your application with the URL provided from the Route: `https://consumer-<username>.{{% param labAppUrl %}}/data`
+Finally, you can visit your application with the URL provided from the route: `https://consumer-<username>.{{% param labAppUrl %}}/data`

 {{% alert  color="primary" %}}Replace **\<username>** with your username or get the URL from your route.{{% /alert %}}